 In nearly all cases, gallbladder polyps do not cause noticeable symptoms.
 They are often incidentally detected during imaging tests for other health issues.
-However, in some instances, larger polyps or those causing irritation to the gallbladder lining may lead to mild symptoms such as abdominal discomfort, including a vague pain or discomfort in the upper right side of the abdomen.
+However, in some instances, larger polyps or those irritating the gallbladder lining may lead to mild symptoms such as abdominal discomfort, including a vague pain or discomfort in the upper right side of the abdomen.